FahadSamarat/challenges-and-data-structures/Data-Structures/LinkedList/Linked-List-Implementation/rotateLinkedList/README.md

 # Linked List Rotate by K

-Given two sorted singly linked lists, merge them into a new sorted linked list that contains all nodes from both input lists in sorted order.
+>- Given a singly linked list and an integer rotate the linked list to the left by k places.
+>- After rotating, the node which was originally at position will now become the head of the list, and the remaining nodes will follow.

 ## rotateLeft, rotateRight